-No other tool in your marketing toolbox delivers the bang-for-your-buck like video content.
+No other tool in your marketing toolbox delivers the bang-for-your-buck-like video content.

 1. Video is Getting Bigger

 Since May 2011, there are more than 48 hours of video being uploaded to YouTube every minute.
 And as of December 2011, YouTube boasted more than a trillion videos viewed this year alone.
-With 71% of all online adults participating platforms like YouTube, video sharing is up 38% since 2006, 28% of which share on a daily basis.
+With 71% of all online adults participating in platforms like YouTube, video sharing is up 38% since 2006, 28% of which share on a daily basis.

 2. Video Sells to the C-Suite

 If you think that video marketing is only suitable for end consumers, then think again.
 Senior executives watch videos to make purchase decisions.
 A Forbes Insights report points to 65% of senior decision-makers visiting a vendor’s website after watching a video.
-In fact, 83% of the surveyed senior executives report watching more online video today than they were a year ago, with 75% indicating they watch work-related videos at least weekly.
-Younger executives (those under 40) are more likely to make a purchase based on video alone.
+In fact, 83% of the surveyed senior executives report watching more online videos today than they were a year ago, with 75% indicating they watch work-related videos at least weekly.
+Younger executives (those under 40) are more likely to make a purchase based on the video alone.
 It is clear that video is becoming an essential way to connect with and sell to both senior decision-makers and end consumers.

 3. Video is Essential for Inbound Marketing and SEO

 Hosting videos on your site is a great way to attract and engage visitors.
 Visitors spend an average of two more minutes on websites that host videos than on sites that don’t.
-Video helps to increase a website’ quality score too.
-A ‘long click’, which leads to more time spent on site, results from higher quality content, ultimately enhancing user engagement.
-In fact, video can increase your chances of getting on the first page Google’s search results 53 times!
+Video helps to increase a website’s quality score too.
+A ‘long click’, which leads to more time spent on the site, results from higher quality content, ultimately enhancing user engagement.
+In fact, video can increase your chances of getting on the first page of Google’s search results 53 times!

 4. Video is Killing the TV Star

 A Bright Roll survey early this year reveals 65% of marketers plan to reallocate campaign dollars from TV to online video.
-Over 25% see online and mobile video as the two areas that will see the overall largest spend increase this and next year.
+Over 25% see online and mobile video as the two areas that will see the overall largest spending increase this and next year.
 Most marketers report taking advertising budgets away from television and display.
 Marketers plan to spend more on video because it works – video drives sales.

 For instance, meet Old Spice, the men’s body wash and deodorant manufacturer.
 About now, everyone has likely heard of the Old Spice campaign, The Man Your Man Can Smell Like.
-This one commercial, originally aimed for television, generated 5.9 million views on YouTube in the first 24 hours of its launch.
-It got 20 million views three days, 1.4 billion impressions over six months.
+This one commercial, originally aimed at television, generated 5.9 million views on YouTube in the first 24 hours of its launch.
+It got 20 million views in three days, and 1.4 billion impressions over six months.
 The ROI?
 Sales increased by 107% over six months.

-GoPro, which makes mountable cameras, goes after current customers who are posting cool and interesting videos to YouTube using their cameras.
+GoPro, which makes mountable cameras, goes after current customers who are posting cool and interesting videos on YouTube using their cameras.
 One video, watched six million times in two days, showed a buck leaping across a mountain biker’s trail in Africa and knocking him to the ground.
 Quoted in a New York Times article, Stephen Baumer, GoPro CIO, said this: “The content ends up selling the cameras.”
-He went on to say, “these consumers, to our delight, are advertising on our behalf.”
+He went on to say, “These consumers, to our delight, are advertising on our behalf.”

-Integrating Video into your Marketing Mix
+Integrating Video Into Your Marketing Mix

 We partnered with MarketingProfs to bring to our community of savvy marketers a new free white paper on Why Video is Essential to Your Marketing Mix.
 This resource focuses on examples from leading brands using video marketing to increase their visibility, attract new users and increase sales.
 You will learn how video can help you reach a specific audience, keep them engaged longer, and bring your brand to life in ways previously unimagined.